 Easy Homemade All-Purpose Cleaner

 Over the years I’ve tried lots of recipes and strategies for homemade solutions around my home, and I’ve always found homemade cleaners to be one of the easiest and most frugal things you can make.
 Homemade cleaners mix up quickly, usually cost just pennies per batch to make, and best of all – they work!
-They can leave your surfaces squeaky clean without any of the harsh chemical odors or worries of the store bought cleaners.

 How to make a homemade all-purpose spray cleaner.
 Clean your home the easy and natural way!